KakiLady/sleeping_duck/game_design.md

 ## What I want to learn in this project ##

-- [ ] make a ggame with a cozy vibe
+- [ ] make a game with a cozy vibe
 - [ ] improve pixel art
 - [ ] malemusic that is going into the direction of classical music
 - [ ] make my first "own" game